vuejs/docs/src/style-guide/index.md

 <!-- In DOM templates -->
 <my-component></my-component>
 ```

 </div>

 ### Component name casing in templates <sup data-p="b">strongly recommended</sup>

-**In most projects, component names should always be PascalCase in [single-file components](../guide/single-file-component.html) and string templates - but kebab-case in DOM templates.**
+**In most projects, component names should always be PascalCase in [Single-File Components](/api/sfc-overview.html) and string templates - but kebab-case in DOM templates.**

 PascalCase has a few advantages over kebab-case: